marcogenovaunicredit/simple-node-app/README.md

 >
 > The base of the swagger docs configuration is defined in the file *swagger-base-definition.json* in the root directory of the project.

+## Database connectivity
+The boilerplate take in account the connection to the NOSQL storage.
+In order to test the implementation and the integration a MongoDB local installation is used.
+The version of MongoDB is **6.0.4**, instructions for the installation are [HERE](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).

+==NOTE==: For the tests, A Windows workstation was used, in general there are'nt issue on other platforms.

 ## Dependencies:

 see the list of [dist dependencies](dependencies.md)